-The Chamber Manager may be hired by the Board of Directors and shall not be a member of the duly elected Board of Directors if he receives compensation over and above his actual expenses.
-He shall serve as Chamber Manager until such time as his resignation may be accepted by the Board of Directors or until his services are terminated by the Board of Directors.
+The Chamber Manager may be hired by the Board of Directors and shall not be a member of the duly elected Board of Directors if the Chamber Manager receives compensation over and above the actual expenses.
+He/She shall serve as Chamber Manager until such time as his/her resignation may be accepted by the Board of Directors or until his/her services are terminated by the Board of Directors.

 Typical duties of the Chamber Manager shall include, but not limited to:

-Develop, maintain and distribute information relative to the promotion and advancement of the principles of Chamber of Commerce.
+- Develop, maintain and distribute information relative to the promotion and advancement of the principles of the Chamber of Commerce.